 What happens if a patient is looking at a computer screen that is 50-60 cm from their eye?
 Or the dashboard in their car?

-For these intermediate ranges, patients may note that the computer screen or dashboard are blurry.
+For these intermediate ranges, patients may note that the computer screen or dashboard is blurry.

 The goal of an EDOF lens is to create a continuous range of clear vision, instead of these discrete clear points with blur in the middle.